-The machine uses a rectangular section mast.
-The mast is an upright prism measuring 19.685 inches by 15.75 inches and 57.4 inches in height.
+The machine uses a rectangular mast section.
+The mast is an upright prism measuring 19.68in(500mm) by 15.75in(400mm) and 57.4in (1458mm) in height.

-The mast is a lattice beam consisting of main vertical supports (1) in circular cross-sectional rods having a diameter of 1.89 inches, joined together by electro-welding in Greek key design (2), made of reinforcing rod and other metal sections.
-The rack (3) is welded onto one of the main vertical supports with module 8, and at the two extreme ends of the mast there are the connecting flanges (4), which join the other masts.
+The mast is a lattice beam consisting of main vertical supports (1), joined together by electrowelding and rectangular tubes (2), made of reinforcing rod and other metal sections.
+The rack (3) is welded onto one of the main vertical supports with module 8, and at the two extreme ends of the mast there are the connecting flanges, which join the other masts.
 These are joined by means of bolts and nuts, while the perfectly central alignment is guaranteed by four tapered couplings, which are situated inside the rods.
 Accurate finishing with a numerically controlled machine tool guarantees perfectly parallel sides of the mast, which are perfectly perpendicular to its main axis.
 Moreover, this process guarantees perfect conformity when passing through the section where two racks are joined.

 The masts are protected against corrosion by means of hot galvanization.
-Their stability and perfect verticality is secured by the wall anchors, which are available in various types and can cover various distances from the wall.
+Their stability and perfect verticality are secured by the wall anchors, which are available in various types and can cover various distances from the wall.
 The masts also support the electric cable driving devices and cams, which employ the safety system and the regular stop system of the loading unit.